elf-references/spec/spec.md

 including an SBOM document, allowing for universal correlation between ELF binaries and their SBOM.

+> *TODO*: Improve the above paragraph to explain more about
+> why people want this.

 ## The ELF `.reference` note

 The `.reference` note is an `SHT_NOTE` typed section, with